Methcathinone: United Kingdom

 In the United Kingdom, methcathinone is listed as a Class B drug with no clinical uses.

 United States

 In the United States, methcathinone is listed as a Schedule I drug, for which there is no clinical use.

 Netherlands

 In the Netherlands, methcathinone is listed as a Level I substance of the Opium Law, for which there is no clinical use.

+Finland

+Methcathinone is illegal in Finland.
+It is scheduled in the "government decree on substances, preparations and plants considered to be narcotic drugs".